jwu130/SE_JavaChip_RMIClient/README.md

 # SE_JavaChip_RMIClient
-JavaChip's Assignment 2 and 3 for CS 370 Software Engineering.
+JavaChip's Assignment 2 and 3 for CS 370 Software Engineering. by Zahra Sidiqi, Ja-Ying Teresa Wu, and Anonymous

 ReadMe - Basics